LucasDelfino92/morrowindsharp/mw#.md

 The load order dictates the priority a given mod's plugins have over the mods' plugins loaded before them.
 Respect this order to ensure plugin records are overridden as intended.

-> Indented you will find plugins from the extended guide.
+> Indented you will find mods from the optional sections of the guide.

 <details>
 <summary>Load order</summary>